ProfBird/CS246-CourseMaterials/Labs/Lab5/Assignment5Instructions-TeamContract-Requirements.md

 Interview your client to find out what they need.
 Take notes as you do the interview and write a draft version of a requirements document based on the interview.
 You will be revising this document over the comeing weeks as you get more information from your client.

+#### Meeting the Capstone Course Requirements

+Note that the project you do for your client must also meet the minimum requirements for the capstone course project.
+But, this draft version of the requirements doesn't need to include everything required by the capstone.
+As you work with your clinet over the next few weeks, and you get a better understanding of their needs, you can suggest additional features that will meet the capstone course requirements.

 ## Submission

 Submit your completed work on Moodle:

-- Use the Lab 5A assignment link to submit your completed team contract as a Word document or PDF.
+- Use the Lab 5A assignment link to submit your completed team contract.
-- Use the Lab 5B assignment link to submit your UI diagrams in a single PDF file.
+- Use the Lab 5B assignment link to submit your requirements document.